DIRECTED BY VIOLET DU FENG

 VIOLET DU FENG | DIRECTOR & PRODUCER

 Violet Du Feng is a documentary filmmaker and a 2018 Sundance Creative Producing Fellow.
-She produced SINGING IN THE WILDERNESS, CONFUCIAN DREAM, MAINELAND, and PLEASE REMEMBER ME, which have won many awards including Doc Impact Hi5, Special Jury Awards at SXSW and Karlovy Vary International Film Festival.
+She produced DEAR MOTHER, I MEANT TO WRITE ABOUT DEATH, SINGING IN THE WILDERNESS, CONFUCIAN DREAM, MAINELAND, and PLEASE REMEMBER ME, which have won many awards including Doc Impact Hi5, Special Jury Awards at SXSW and Karlovy Vary International Film Festival.
 Feng started her career as a co-producer on the 2007 award-winning NANKING.
 She is the consulting programmer of Shanghai International Film Festival.
-HIDDEN LETTERS is her directorial debut.
+HIDDEN LETTERS is her second feature-length documentary as a director.

 QING ZHAO | CO-DIRECTOR